 Robin W. Allen, PhD, MSW, is an Associate Professor in the School of Social Work at Boise State University.
 She has done research in the areas of school social work, domestic violence, children with disabilities, family-centered social work practice.
 Her current research is focused on the understanding of the lived experiences of religious nones, with the goal of developing social work theories and models for effective social work practice with this group.
 When not working, she is going to the movies, traveling, or reading a mystery novel.

-Melanie Brewster, Assistant Professor of Psychology and Education at Columbia University, earned her Ph.D from the University of Florida.
+Melanie Brewster, Associate Professor of Psychology and Education at Columbia University, earned her Ph.D from the University of Florida.
 Her research focuses on marginalized groups and examines how experiences of discrimination and stigma may shape the mental health of minority group members (e.g., LGBTQ individuals, non-believing groups, people of color).
 Dr. Brewster also examines potential resilience factors, such as bicultural self-efficacy and cognitive flexibility, that may promote the mental health of minority individuals.
 Her first book, Atheists in America, was published in 2014.